Modelence modules support a configSchema that lets you define typed, named

 }

-const footer = getConfig('notifications.footer') as string;
+const footer = notificationsModule.getConfig('footer'); // string

 // Send email with message + footer...